 The undisputed 'King of British Superbikes,' a six-time champion whose dominance on UK circuits made him a household name in motorcycle racing.

-Shane 'Shakey' Byrne is the defining force of modern British Superbike racing.
-His career is a story of homegrown mastery, built not on global grand prix glory but on relentless success on the UK's demanding circuits.
-After early forays into the World Superbike Championship and MotoGP, Byrne found his true dominion in the British Superbike (BSB) series.
-Combining aggressive overtaking with preternatural consistency, he became a title-winning machine, securing his first championship in 2003.
-His legacy was cemented through multiple comebacks and team changes, ultimately capturing an unprecedented six BSB titles—a record that stands alone.
-Byrne's appeal was his everyman charisma and spectacular, doorhandle-to-doorhandle racing style, which filled grandstands and made him the face of British domestic racing for over a decade, proving that the pinnacle of two-wheel competition could exist right at home.
+Shane 'Shakey' Byrne won an unprecedented six British Superbike championships.
+After early forays into the World Superbike Championship and MotoGP, he found his true dominion on the UK's demanding circuits.
+Combining aggressive overtaking with preternatural consistency, he secured his first BSB title in 2003.
+Multiple comebacks and team changes followed; his record of six championships stands alone in the series.
+Byrne’s appeal was his everyman charisma and doorhandle-to-doorhandle racing style, which filled grandstands and made him the face of British domestic racing for over a decade.
+He proved the pinnacle of two-wheel competition could exist right at home.

 1965–1980